,

 So when we talk about SEO agents vs human editors, we are comparing speed-driven automation with quality-driven decision-making.

-Why content refresh has become more important than new content?
+Why content refresh beats publishing new content?

 The problem most websites ignore: content decay